HL7/uv-dx-pq/input/pagecontent/compatibility_rend_p.md

             <PlanDefinition>
                 <action>
                     ...
-                    <title value=&quot;Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen &quot;>">Title: </span><span>Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen </span></div>
+                    <title value=&quot;Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen&quot;>">Title: </span><span>Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen</span></div>
 </div>
 <div class="indent summaryUnit planl2" ondblclick="summaryHandler(event)"><span title="
 <Bundle>